ngandrass/gitlab-group-backup/README.md

 This tool is primarily configured by CLI arguments (see: `./main.py -h`).
 The `config.yaml` file contains additional configuration parameters and can be used to overwrite any of the CLI arguments.

-### Private Groups / Access Token Scopes
+### API Access Token

-If your group is private, a group access token with the following permissions is required:
+A group access token with the following permissions is required:
   - Role: Owner
   - Scopes: `api`, `read_api`, `read_repository`

+The token is supplied via the `--access-token` CLI option or via the `config.yaml` file.

+### Group ID

-The token can be supplied via the `--access-token` CLI option or via the `config.yaml` file.
+The ID of a GitLab group can be found on the group main page directly below the title.
+It is supplied via the `--group-id` CLI option or via the `config.yaml` file.

 ## Running via Docker